 Lucy Irvine is an Agent, working primarily on PFD’s children’s list.
 After graduating from University College London with an MA in Issues in Modern Culture in 2017, she interned at Agora Books, PFD’s publishing arm, before becoming assistant to CEO Caroline Michel.
 She began building her own list in 2019 and was promoted to Agent in June 2021.

-Alongside building her own list of clients, Lucy sells foreign rights in children’s and YA titles in Eastern Europe, Russia, Portugal, Indonesia, and Brazil, and handles audio narration rights for the agency.
+Alongside building her own list of clients, Lucy sells foreign rights in children’s and YA titles in Eastern Europe, Poland, Russia, Portugal, Brazil, Thailand, Indonesia, and the Arabic Market.

 What I'm looking for...